ishanbagchi/Blog/day1/README.md

 # The Art of GOOGLEing.

-<b>GOOGLE</b> - Our day to day life saver.
+<b>GOOGLE</b> - Our day to day lifesaver.
 Whenever we stuck on a word, or we have a serious question in our mind, we GOOGLE it.
-But we face a similar problem every time like we search for <em>Python</em> the snake, and we end up with the programming language.
-There are many ways for a effective GOOGLE search.
-Today we will discuss about it.
+But we face a similar problem every time as we search for <em>Python</em> the snake, and we end up with the programming language.
+There are many ways for an effective GOOGLE search.
+Today we will discuss it.

 ## Either Word

 > OR

-If you want to find pages with one of several words, use a capitalized <b>OR</b>, results will show pages that includes all the terms.
+If you want to find pages with one of several words, use a capitalized <b>OR</b>, results will show pages that include all the terms.

 ![Google OR](https://ishanbagchi.github.io/Ishan-Tech-Blog/day1/images/google-OR.PNG)